hjwp/Test-Driven-Django-Tutorial/tutorial03.rst

     Destroying test database for alias 'default'...

 Now, this probably seems like a slightly artificial situation - for starters, the two poll's names will just be concatenated together, without even a space or a carriage return.
-We can't possibly leave the situation like this.
+We can't possibly leave the situation like this for real users to see!

 But the point of TDD is to be driven by the tests.
 At each stage, we only write the code that our tests require, because that makes absolutely sure that we have tests for all of our code.

 So, rather than anticipate what we might want to put in our HttpResponse, let's go to the FT now to see what to do next.::